-• Neglect
+Neglect

-For example: failing to act to protect a child or children, failing to seek medical attention or failure to meet a child's basic needs.
+For example: failing to act to protect a child(ren)/young people, failing to seek medical attention or failure to meet a child/young person's basic needs.

-• Behaviours which may pose a risk
+Behaviours which may pose a risk

-Some behaviours which may take place outside of the workplace could present a transferable risk in an employee's professional role working with or in the vicinity of children.
-For example, alleged perpetrator of domestic abuse, offences demonstrating a sexual interest in children, abuse or neglect of their own children or behaviours that are incompatible with a professional role working with children.
+Some behaviours which may take place outside of the workplace could present a transferable risk in an employee's professional role working with or in the vicinity of children/young people.
+For example, alleged perpetrator of domestic abuse, offences demonstrating a sexual interest in children/young people, abuse or neglect of their own children or behaviours that are incompatible with a professional role working with children/young people.

-If a child makes an allegation or raises a concern about a member of staff (including supply staff), governor, visitor or volunteer the Head Teacher/Principal should be informed immediately.
+If a child/young person makes an allegation or raises a concern about a member of staff (including supply staff), governor, visitor or volunteer the Head Teacher/Principal should be informed immediately.
 If the allegation or concern falls within the following criteria, the LADO will be contacted at the earliest possibly opportunity and within 1 working day:

-- behaved in a way that has harmed a child or may have harmed a child; - possibly committed a criminal offence against or related to a child; - behaved in a way that indicates s/he may pose a risk of harm to children - behaved or may have behaved in a way that indicates they may not be suitable to work with children
+- behaved in a way that has harmed or may have harmed a child/young person; - possibly committed a criminal offence against or related to a child/young person; - behaved in a way that indicates they may pose a risk of harm to children/young people. - behaved or may have behaved in a way that indicates they may not be suitable to work with children/young people.